Hhbecker/OspreyArduinoQuadcopter/README.md

 </p>

-#### The Ziegler Nicols Method
+#### The Ziegler Nichols Method
-1. Balance weight, motor thrusts, and motor torques along each axis so the drone remains level on the test rig in the absence of perturbations.
+1. Set integral and derivative gains to zero
-2. Add the proportional term and tune the gain to achieve even, steady oscillations when perturbed.
+2. Tune the proportional gain to achieve even, steady oscillations when perturbed.
 4. Add the derivative term and tune the gain to remove overshoot.
 5. Add the integral term and tune the gain to compensate for any steady state error.

 ### State Estimation
 The Osprey Flight Controller incorporates gyroscope and accelerometer data from the MPU6050 inertial measurement unit to achieve a 3 degrees of freedom attitude estimation about the roll, pitch, and yaw axes.
+The MPU6050 is a low budget, low power 6-axis microelectromechanical inertial measuremnt unit that can easily interface with Arduino using the I2C protocol.

 <p align="center">
 <img src="/images/mpu.jpg" width="200"/>